 The political economy of climate change is often left out of the mainstream conversation around political responses to mounting climate disasters.
 It's clear that global warming is fundamentally linked to the regime of capital accumulation, and the only way to fight climate change is to transition away from a capitalist system designed to pursue profit at the expense of the health of the planet and the people living on it.

-How should we think through such looming climate catastrophe and how can an understanding of political economics help in our fight for climate justice?
 Here we present a reading list which aims to tackle one of the greatest issues facing us today.

 We are in the midst of a global climate crisis and experiencing the extreme challenges of urbanization.
 In Mobility Justice, Mimi Sheller makes a passionate argument for a new understanding of the contemporary crisis of movement.